whiprandolph/bestseller/Part 3 - The Deepest Revolution/16 - Build Your Spiritual Strength.md

 The third core spiritual practice, living in reciprocity, completes the puzzle.

-I've met plenty of people who practice feeling gratitude.
+Plenty of people practice feeling gratitude.
 But if you're not giving your own sacred gifts from that place of gratitude, then it's still not fully satisfying.

 And some people cultivate a passion, but if it's not offered in gratitude to the humans and nonhumans you love, what good is it?